 4. Test Specimens

 4.1 Discard the three outer turns of tape from the roll before taking specimens.
-Take five specimens 600 mm in length from each roll.
+Take five specimens 600 mm in length from the roll.

 5. Procedure

-5.1 Condition the sample roll of tape for 24 hours in the standard test conditions.
+5.1 Condition the sample rolls for 24 hours in the standard test conditions prior to testing.
 Remove the specimens radially from the roll at approximately 300 mm per second, then condition for a further two hours in the standard test conditions in order to remove all strain and distortion due to unwinding.

 5.2 Fix the specimen to the two holders so that the distance between them is exactly 500 mm.